TeamLab Borderless: Best Digital Museum EVER!

 This video will give you an idea of how gobsmacked I was as I meandered through the first space with my mouth just hanging open…

 “Universe of Water Particles on a Rock Where People Gather”

 This artwork changes with the seasons.
 When I went back in the winter, there was a blizzard, giving way to flocks of birds and a snowmelt river.

 Seeing a video of this on a little flat screen is not at all the same as standing in the midst of shapes dipping and diving and whizzing all around you, but this will give you a taste…

 Again, it’s hard to imagine from a flat picture what it’s like to be in the middle of sparklies bursting and glowing all around in 3D, but at least you can sort of see the giant, nebulous shapes of the butterflies that flutter through the rooms of “Borderless”

 “Grid Spaces: Lines”

-Note: The lantern room is the only thing on the second floor, and there’s a dedicated escalator that reaches it.
+Note: The lantern room is on the second floor, and there’s a dedicated escalator that reaches it.